-If you are planning a B.Y.O.B.
-(Bring Your Own Booze) celebration, state it on the invitation.
-As a guest, keep to your beverage of choice.
-Don’t serve yourself from others’ bottles, unless invited to sample.
-You host needs all his fridge space.
+For B.Y.O.B.
+(Bring Your Own Booze) partys, don’t sample from others’ bottles, unless invited to do so.
 If your beverage is best served cold, bring a small cooler with ice for your drinks.

 Attending the party solo and not sure how to mingle?
 Look for people that are having a good time.
-“May I join you?”
+Ask “May I join you?”
 Introduce yourself with your first and last names.
 Add how you know the host.
-Ask “How are you spending the holiday season?” and you will see your newly met acquaintance’s eyes shine as he speaks about loved ones and favourite activities.
+Ask “How are you spending the holiday season?”.
+Newly met acquaintances eyes will shine as they speak about loved ones and favorite activities.

 They are eco-friendly and perfectly acceptable.
 They also make party planning easy, quick and even economical.

 Allergies are the guest’s responsibility.
-Inform when accepting the invitation.
-Restrictions that are based on a medical condition on philosophical values should also be stated, especially if it is a small gathering.
+Inform your host when accepting the invitation.
+Restrictions that are based on a medical condition or on philosophical values should also be stated, especially if it is a small gathering.
 Preferences or dislikes should not be mentioned.
 It is just one meal.
-You can indulge in your favourites when you get back home or eat before attending the party.
+Indulge in your favorites when you get back home or eat before the party.
 If you are contributing a dish, list all ingredients on a card and provide it to your host.

 When your host pumps up the volume, encourages you to get up and show your moves, karaoke to carols or play Pictionary, be a good sport and make the effort.
 Don’t be a party pooper.

 We are Canadians, eh!
 We love being polite.
 It is perfectly acceptable to ask hosts if they need help.
-If they say “No, thank you.
-Let’s just enjoy the festivities.”
+If they say “No, thank you.”
 Don’t insist.
-When accepting help, be very specific.
+As host, when accepting help, be very specific.
 Demonstrate what you are expecting; cut a few bread slices or lay one place setting.

-Should not discriminate or offend anyone in attendance or not.
-You should be able to tell your joke in front of your 77-year-old grandma and your 7-year-old nephew.
+They should not discriminate or offend anyone in attendance or not.
+They should be good for the ears of your 77-year-old grandma and your 7-year-old nephew.
 Keep it “G” rated.